Women for Women's Human Rights: History

-Women for Women's Human Rights (WWHR) was founded in December of 1993 in Turkey.
+Women for Women's Human Rights (WWHR) was founded in December 1993 in Turkey.
 Pinar Ilkkaracan is the founder of the group.

 WWHR created an international campaign to amend the Civil Code, though it was not successful in getting Parliament to act on the laws pertaining to women.
 In 1996, WWHR was involved in a campaign to end legal discrimination against women in Turkey.
 Women did not have the right to choose where their families lived and did not have full custody of their own children.
 WWHR was part of an international campaign to obtain signatures on a petition to change the laws in Turkey.

 WWHR organized a 2001 Conference on Women, Sexuality and Social Change in the Middle East and Mediterranean where participants from various countries confronted issues relating to women's rights.

 In 2015, WWHR was one of 49 organizations to sign onto the Statement on the 48th Session of the UN Commission on Population and Development.